kjensenxz/misc/README.md

 using a couple more assembly tricks.
 As of the first addition to this repository, it has a partially correct ELF header, though `objdump` doesn't play nice with it, `file` reads most of the header correctly.

 ### [tictactoe/](tictactoe)
-A simple Tic Tac Toe game written in C.
+A simple Tic Tac Toe game written in C (now with headers for including in other programs).

 ### [rot/](rot)
 A Caesar cipher implementation with arbitrary radix selection.